 Go shopping in the central market in Florence and then learn how to cook a Tuscan meal.
 This tour gets nothing but rave reviews.

-Take a food tour of Florence or a 2-hour guided sightseeing bike tour.
+Take a food tour of Florence or tour the city with a professional photographer on this private photoshoot.

 Frequently Asked Questions